Miawang32/Miawang32.github.io/_pages/about.md

   - /about.html
 ---

-I am Mingshuo Wang, a graduate student at [USC](https://www.usc.edu/), double majoring in Petroleum Engineering and Engineering Management.
-My background in chemical engineering and experience in subsurface modeling, clean energy research, and oilfield analysis allow me to bridge technical expertise with practical applications.
-Currently involved in an ARPA-E project at GEM-Lab, focusing on hydrogen recovery and reservoir simulation using COMSOL.
-Previously interned at KEM Power, KEM Energy, and SINOPEC, with hands-on experience in project management and chemical analysis.
-Proficient in COMSOL, MATLAB, Python, and CAD.
+I am a dual master's student in Petroleum Engineering and Engineering Management, with a strong foundation in chemical engineering and hands-on experience in energy systems modeling, geomechanics, and project operations.
+My research at USC’s GEM-Lab, supported by ARPA-E, focuses on simulating coupled geomechanical-chemical processes for hydrogen recovery and reservoir integrity—using COMSOL to analyze porosity, stress, and permeability changes during serpentinization.

+In parallel, I’ve developed a MATLAB-based simulation framework for CO₂ storage in porous media, integrating risk assessment, history matching, and injection optimization.
+My engineering background also includes national-level CAD design awards, renewable energy project coordination, and field experience across water treatment, QA, and gas processing with companies like KEM Energy, Champion Asia, and SINOPEC.

+With a blend of technical, analytical, and management skills, I’m passionate about applying multidisciplinary knowledge to real-world challenges in clean energy, carbon storage, and sustainable infrastructure.

 ---